CoolFool/Ravager/README.md

 - Single multi-arch docker image
 - Recover from failed upload
 - Download once upload multiple times
+- Admin interface for getting logs and other system info
 - Multiple optimisations for running on heroku free dyno